Plain English Summary

 Patient information sheet

 Not available in web format, please use the contact details to request a patient information sheet

 Pregnancy-related back pain

 A written package of education and advice about self-management plus onward referral, if necessary, for physiotherapy as per usual care.

 The same advice and education package will be provided to women randomised to SC plus true acupuncture, delivered by fully trained NHS physiotherapists over 8 to 10 treatment sessions.

 This will be the same as SC plus true acupuncture, however, instead of acupuncture needles that penetrate the skin, sham acupuncture needles will be used.
 These look exactly like a real needle but have a blunted tip, and is tapped onto the skin, held in place by an O ring, and gives the illusion of needle insertion.

 Primary outcome measures

-Assessed at baseline, and at no later than 12 weeks after randomisation (this will be informed by our qualitative research with women)
+2. Disability, measured by the Oswestry Disability Index and the Disability Rating Index, at baseline and at no later than 12 weeks after randomisation (this will be informed by qualitative research with women)

 Secondary outcome measures